meltoner/agrofelis/components/connectivity/readme.md

 	apt-get install python3;
 	npm install http serialport websocket axios

 Multiple agents can connect to the Agrofelis Unificator server, to observe, control or supplement the operation.
-For example the Remote controller can connect to the server at the same time user with a user observing the data via the Unificator client based web application.
+For example the Remote Controller can connect to the server at the same time with another user observing the data via the Unificator client based web application.
 The following screenshot showcases the web application view in the aforementioned scenario.

 ![AgrofelisUnificator-snapshot](_figures/computing-12-AgrofelisUnificator-snapshot.png)